andrew/ultimate-awesome/README.md

 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-rust-gamedev](https://github.com/nightswatchgames/awesome-rust-gamedev) - A collection about rust gamedev resources.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
+- [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.
+- [awesome-chrome](https://github.com/xyNNN/awesome-chrome) - A curated list of amazingly awesome Chrome extensions.
 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) - A curated list of awesome OpenAI's Whisper.
+- [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
+It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.
 - [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
 - [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.
 - [awesome-green-ai](https://github.com/samuelrince/awesome-green-ai) - A curated list of awesome Green AI resources and tools to assess and reduce the environmental impacts of using and deploying AI.
-- [awesome-chrome](https://github.com/xyNNN/awesome-chrome) - A curated list of amazingly awesome Chrome extensions.
 - [awesome-agent-cortex](https://github.com/0xnyk/awesome-agent-cortex) - The sovereign agent stack — practical scripts, on-chain identity, and knowledge graphs for AI agents that think, remember, and own themselves.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.
 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.